Cachiss/Spotify-devtoken-generator/README.md

 This project is made for only run once, and save your credentials without make your own redirection, for example, you may be just need the Spotify api for your account, and authentication is not required in your application.

-So just run this program and keep your keys in your server for start to use Spotify API.
+So just run this program and keep your keys in your server to start to use Spotify API.

 ## Use